mayusrg/fire_training/README.md

-# specific instructions
+# Specific instructions

-## 1. create a folder
+## 1. Create a folder
-where your downloaded datasets will go. *yolo11n.pt is here.*
+Where your downloaded datasets will go. ```yolo11n.pt``` is here.

-for this guide, the folder is called *fire-detect*.
+For this guide, the folder is called ```fire-detect```.
 ```
 mkdir -p ~/projects/fire-detect
 cd ~/projects/fire-detect
 ```

-### set up the environment (first-timers only)
+### Set up the environment (first-timers only)
-create the environment:
+Create the environment:
 ```
 python3 -m venv .venv
 ```
-install YOLO
+Install YOLO:
 ```
 pip install --upgrade pip
 pip install ultralytics
 ```

-when the venv is on, your prompt starts with `(.venv)`. confirm it works:
+When the venv is on, your prompt starts with `(.venv)`.
+Confirm it works:

 ```
 yolo checks
 ```

-## 2. download datasets: training
+## 2. Download datasets: training
-should at least include: data.yaml, test (folder), train (folder), valid (folder)
+Should at least include: data.yaml, test (folder), train (folder), valid (folder)
-* i personally renamed every one to fire[number] (ex. fire1, fire2, ... fireN)
+* I personally renamed every one to fire[number] (ex. fire1, fire2, ... fireN)
-* if you do not do this, you must manually list out every folder name when building.
+* If you do not do this, you must manually list out every folder name when building.

 > Once you train a model on your fire/smoke data, the resulting brain (```best.pt```) only knows fire and smoke.
 Training a seed brain creates a new brain that only recognizes your 2 classes (seen in your ```data.yaml```).

-## 3. activate your environment (every time, before you can do anything)
+## 3. Activate your environment (every time, before you can do anything)
-go to your folder full of datasets
+Go to your folder full of datasets
 ```
 cd ~/projects/fire-detect
 ```

-activate:
+Activate:
 ```
 source .venv/bin/activate
 ```

-## 4. build
+## 4. Build
-build, train, and rebuild whenever your data changes
+Build, train, and rebuild whenever your data changes

 ```build_dataset.py``` combines all your dataset folders, shuffles them, and splits them into the ```combined_split/``` folder that training reads.